Bulgaria, EU's least vaccinated nation, faces deadly surge - NewsBreak

 “We are open every day,” Yordanka Minekova, the chief vaccination nurse who has worked at the hospital for 35 years, told The Associated Press.
 “But people who want to be vaccinated are very few.”

-Krasimira Nikolova, a 52-year-old restaurant worker, has chosen not to get vaccinated, saying she has doubts over the effectiveness of the available vaccines.
+Krasimira Nikolova, a 52-year-old restaurant worker, has chosen not to get vaccinated, saying she has doubts over the vaccines' effectiveness, even though the shots have been shown to be highly effective in preventing serious illness and deaths.

-But Sibila Marinova, manager of Veliko Tarnovo’s intensive care unit, says all 10 beds in its COVID-19 ICU ward are occupied and she feels angry that so many Bulgarians are refusing to get jabbed.
+But Sibila Marinova, manager of Veliko Tarnovo’s intensive care unit, says the full COVID-19 ICU ward in her hospital shows that's simply not true.

 “100% of the ICU patients are unvaccinated,” she told the AP, adding that staff shortages are only piling on more pressure.

-Note: This story has been corrected to show that Hriska Zhelyazkova is a woman, not a man.